python/mypy/docs/source/error_codes.rst

 to enable or disable specific error codes that don't have a dedicated command-line flag or config file setting.

+While not really an error code mypy will ever display, providing ``all`` as an error code to be enabled (via the command-line) enables all optional error codes.
+(Remember that enabling takes priority over disabling, so other --disable-error-code flags will not countermand this.)

 Per-module enabling/disabling error codes
 -----------------------------------------